artainmo/machine-learning/README.md

 #### Batch:

+Before updating the weights and biases, goes over all given training example.

 Slow but more computational efficient on big datasets.

 Stable convergence but risk of local minima or premature convergence.